Mazzy Star: Reformation and Seasons of Your Day (2010–2014)

 The first substantive confirmation that the duo would reconvene to complete work on their fourth studio album came from Sandoval herself in a July 2009 interview with Rolling Stone magazine, where she was quoted as saying, "It's true we're still together.
 We're almost finished [with the record].
 But I have no idea what that means."
 Later, in a September 2009 interview with Vancouver-based music website Straight.com, interviewer John Lucas wrote of the 8-year gap between Bavarian Fruit Bread and Through the Devil Softly, "That seems like a long time until you consider that Mazzy Star, Sandoval's partnership with guitarist David Roback, hasn't put an album out since 1996.
-Sandoval promises that will change; she and Roback have their very own Chinese Democracy in the works, but it won't see the light of day until The Warm Inventions have wrapped up their tour."
+Sandoval promises that will change; she and Roback have their very own Chinese Democracy in the works, but it won't see the light of day until the Warm Inventions have wrapped up their tour."

 On October 12, 2011, Hope Sandoval's official website confirmed the duo would release their first new material in 15 years later that same month.
 The double a-sided single "Common Burn"/"Lay Myself Down" was released digitally on October 31, 2011.
-A limited edition blue-coloured 7" vinyl was also announced for release on November 8, though a manufacturing delay resulted in its release being pushed back to January 24, 2012.
+A limited edition blue-coloured 7-inch vinyl was also announced for release on November 8, though a manufacturing delay resulted in its release being pushed back to January 24, 2012.
 Their fourth studio album was expected to be released in the latter half of 2012, following completion of a tour earlier in the year.